ColinRyan/esbuild-ts-vanilla-starter/Readme.md

-# Starter repo for esbuild and vanilla JS
+# Starter repo for esbuild and vanilla TS

 ## What is it?
 A very bare bones starter javascript using esbuild.